-- the last day of the month in which they are no longer qualified for coverage, except in the case of a divorce, in which coverage terminates for the Spouse on the date of the final divorce decree, or - ➤ the same date that your coverage terminates.
+- the last day of the month in which they are no longer qualified for coverage, except in the case of a divorce, in which coverage terminates for the Spouse on the date of the final divorce decree, or in the case of a legal separation, in which coverage for the Spouse terminates on the date of the order of legal separation; or - the same date that your coverage terminates.

 When your coverage terminates, you and your eligible Dependents may be eligible to temporarily extend your coverage under COBRA.
-If you are retiring, you should check with the Trust Fund

-Office as you MAY be eligible to enroll in the retiree coverage under the CMTA-IAM Joint Retiree Health & Welfare Trust.
+If you are retiring, you should check with the Trust Fund Office as you MAY be eligible to enroll in the retiree coverage under the CMTA-IAM Joint Retiree Health & Welfare Trust.